linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Foundations of Pricing Financial Derivatives/Foundations of the Pricing of Financial Derivatives chapters/14 Greeks In BSM Model.md

 \frac {\partial c}{\partial \tau} = \frac {\sigma S}{2 \sqrt {\tau}} n \left(d _ {1}\right) + r _ {c} X e ^ {- r _ {c} \tau} N \left(d _ {2}\right). \tag {14.22}
 $$

 Thus, the derivative with respect to time to expiration is clearly positive, which is intuitively consistent.
 A call option with a longer time to expiration is worth more.
-Generally speaking, however, we define theta as the derivative with respect to the point in time, that is,  $\partial c / \partial t$ .
-Recall that we defined the time to expiration as  $\tau = T - t$ .
-What we shall need in order to check the solution to the partial differential equation is  $\partial c / \partial t$ , but it is easy to see that  $\partial c / \partial t = -\partial c / \partial \tau$ .
+Generally speaking, however, we define theta as the derivative with respect to the point in time, that is, $\partial c / \partial t$.
+Recall that we defined the time to expiration as $\tau = T - t$.
+What we shall need in order to check the solution to the partial differential equation is $\partial c / \partial t$, but it is easy to see that $\partial c / \partial t = -\partial c / \partial \tau$.
 Hence,

 $$
 \Theta_ {c} = \frac {\partial c}{\partial t} = - \frac {\sigma S}{2 \sqrt {\tau}} n \left(d _ {1}\right) - r _ {c} X e ^ {- r _ {c} \tau} N \left(d _ {2}\right). \tag {14.23}